-OTHA 1161, 1162 and 1163 CLINICAL FOR OCCUPATIONAL THERAPY ASSISTANT 0 lec/6 lab (1 Cr.)
+OTHA 1163 CLINICAL IN OTA III 6 external hours (1 Cr.)

-A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+Health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts in setting serving children and adults with psychosocial challenges.
 Direct supervision is provided by the clinical professional.
-Prerequisite: OTHA 1405, OTHA 2204; approval of OTA program director.